webspinner/lookout.github.com/_posts/2014-03-15-factoryjs.md

       }

       factory.define('A', A);
+      // return the constructor for legacy support return factory.getConstructor('A');
     });
 ```
 As long as this code executes the factory will return an instance of A when invoked using the get method: